sohamch/MDMC/Examples/4_Monte_Carlo_LAMMPS/ReadMe.txt

 Input parameters for Metropolis Monte Carlo simulations with ASE.

 optional arguments:
-  -h, --help            show the help message and exit

-  -pp /path/to/potential/file, --potPath /path/to/potential/file
+  -h, --help            show this help message and exit -pp /path/to/potential/file, --potPath /path/to/potential/file
-                        Path to the LAMMPS MEAM potential. (default: None)

-  -na int [int ...], --Natoms int [int ...]
+                        Path to the LAMMPS MEAM potential. (default: None) -na int [int ...], --Natoms int [int ...]
-                        Number of atoms of each kind of Co, Ni, Cr, Fe, Mn in that order. (default: [102, 103, 102, 102, 102])

-  -ckp, --UseLastChkPt  Whether to restart simulations from saved checkpoints.
+                        Number of atoms of each kind of Co, Ni, Cr, Fe, Mn in that order. (default: None) -ckp, --UseLastChkPt  Whether to restart simulations from saved checkpoints.
-                        If used, this flag will restart the Monte Carlo runs from the second last saved ASE supercell in the checkpoint directory. (default: False)
+                        If used, this flag will restart the Monte Carlo runs from the second last saved ASE supercell in the checkpoint directory. (default: False) -u int [int ...], --Nunits int [int ...]

-  -u int, --Nunits int  Number of unit cells in the supercell. (default: 8)
+                        Number of unit cells in the supercell. (default: [5, 5, 5])
+  -pr, --Prim           Whether to use primitive cell (default: False) -nosr, --NoSrun       Whether to use srun on not to launch lammps jobs.
+                        (default: False)
   -a0 float, --LatPar float
-                        Lattice parameter - multiplied to displacements and usedto construct LAMMPS coordinates. (default: 3.59)

-  -nv, --NoVac          Whether to disable vacancy creation. (default: False)

-  -T float, --Temp float
+                        Lattice parameter (default: 3.595) -nv, --NoVac          Whether to disable vacancy creation. (default: False) -T float, --Temp float
-                        Temperature in Kelvin. (default: 1073.0)

-  -nt int, --Nsteps int
+                        Temperature in Kelvin. (default: None) -nt int, --Nsteps int
                         Total number of Metropolis trials to run.
-A Metropolis trial consists of swapping two sites and accepting with a probability. (default: 60000)

-  -ne int, --NEqb int   Number of equilibrating/thermalizing steps. (default:
+A Metropolis trial consists of swapping two sites and accepting with a probability. (default: 60000) -ne int, --NEqb int   Number of equilibrating/thermalizing steps. (default:
                         2000)
   -ns int, --Nsave int  Interval of steps after equilibration after which to
-                        collect a state as a sample. (default: 200)
+                        collect a state as a sample. (default: 200) -ftol float, --ForceTol float

-  -dmp, --DumpArguments
+                        Force tolerance to stop CG minimization of energies.
+                        (default: 0.001)
+  -etol float, --EnTol float
+                        Relative energy change tolerance to stop CG minimization of energies. (default: 0.0) -dmp, --DumpArguments
                         Whether to dump all the parsed arguments into a text file. (default: False)
   -dpf string, --DumpFile string
                         The file in the run directory where all the args will be dumped. (default: ArgFiles)